 Hyerin: Detroit Latin lesson instructor

-...range of topics, from Economics and math to Russian and ACT prep.
+...topics, from Economics and math to Russian and ACT prep.
 I have prior experience tutoring as a peer tutor while at Case Western.
 I was available as a tutor for several economics courses, as well as Human Anatomy and Human Physiology.
 However, I was predominantly used as a macroeconomics and econometrics tutor.
-I choose to tutor because I appreciate all that my education has given me and want to share what I have...
+I choose to tutor because I appreciate all that my education has given me and want to share what I have learned with...

 Kerry: Detroit Latin lesson instructor

-...learned it as a high school exchange student, majored in it in college, and having spent a summer working in a Berlin law office.
+...as a high school exchange student, majored in it in college, and having spent a summer working in a Berlin law office.
 As much as I love the law--and I really do!--I also love teaching.
 I recently spent a semester teaching as an Adjunct Professor of Law at a law school; that experience confirmed for me that teaching is what I was meant to do.
-I have had numerous other teaching and tutoring...
+I have had numerous other teaching and tutoring experiences, including...

 James: Detroit Latin lesson instructor

-...of Michigan.
-I primarily tutor math for middle and high school students as I have a passion for the subject being a former high school math team member.
+...subject being a former high school math team member.
 As a teacher, I try to make math understandable by using real world examples that the student can relate to.
 I believe that is is my job to teach the material in a variety of different ways in order to help the student to understand.
-Teaching undergraduate...
+Teaching undergraduate students while completing my masters degree gave me a lot of experience working with students with different learning styles...

 Eli: Detroit Latin lesson instructor

-...one is unique.
+...unique.
 Further, my goal as a tutor is not merely to impart information, but to guide the student through the learning process so that they can master the subject matter themselves.
 This requires a highly personalized approach.
 First, I identify the specific areas where the student needs help, then I craft exercises tailored to the student’s particular learning style.
-I also find multiple modes – oral, written, kinetic, etc. – through which the...
+I also find multiple modes – oral, written, kinetic, etc. – through which the student can...

 Gwynne: Detroit Latin lesson instructor